inmanta/examples/vendors/Juniper/README.md

 inmanta                                                       dev        7e787600e8b1   2 weeks ago    881MB
 postgres                                                      13        7e787600e8a1   2 weeks ago    205MB
 ```

+If you do not see an output as depicted, it means you do not have those docker images present and need to acquire them from the vendor.

 > Note: `inmanta`  and `postgres` Docker images are optional and only required if you want to use the `Service Orchestrator`.
 The license files should be placed under `inmanta/server` directory.